 García’s book manuscript, Legal Passing: Navigating Undocumented Life and Local Immigration Law, comparatively analyzes the incorporation effects of accommodating and restrictive local immigration laws from the perspective of undocumented Mexicans, the primary targets of these measures in the U.S. In addition to book chapters and policy briefs, her work has been published in International Migration Review, Ethnic and Racial Studies, Journal of Ethnic and Migration Studies, International Migration, and The ANNALS of the American Academy of Political and Social Science.

 García’s research has earned awards from the American Sociological Association's International Migration Section and the Society for the Advancement of Socio-Economics.
-Her policy brief on the lives of undocumented immigrants in restrictive socio-legal contexts was cited in a 2015 amicus brief filed by states in support of the expanded Deferred Action for Childhood Arrivals (DACA) and Deferred Action for Parental Accountability (DAPA) executive actions.
+Her work on the lives of undocumented immigrants in restrictive destinations was cited in a 2015 amicus brief filed by states in support of the expanded Deferred Action for Childhood Arrivals (DACA) and Deferred Action for Parental Accountability (DAPA) executive actions.

 At the University of Chicago, García is an Associate Faculty Member in the Department of Sociology, a Fellow at the Center for Health Administration Studies, and a Faculty Affiliate at the Center for the Study of Race, Politics, and Culture, the Katz Center for Mexican Studies, and the Center for Latin American Studies.
 At the University of California San Diego, she is an External Research Associate with the Center for Comparative Immigration Studies.
 She is also a Scholar Affiliate with the Scholars Strategy Network.

 García holds a PhD in Sociology from the Department of Sociology at the University of California, San Diego and a MA in Latin American Studies, also from UCSD.